So, There's Actually a Reason Why Witches Wear Pointed Hats and Fly On Brooms

 Somehow, despite the fact that the Quakers of the mid-1600s to 1800s didn't wear pointed hats, the style is still strongly associated with the group as well.
 Puritans in America believed the Quakers were magic practitioners who danced with the devil during the nighttime hours, and their hats, which were black and included wide brims, were part of the controversy.

-Even with all these cone-shaped hats throughout history, the style wasn’t widely accepted as essential witch wear until The Wizard of Oz book (1900) and then movie (1939) came out.
+Even with all these cone-shaped hats throughout history, the style wasn't widely accepted as essential witch wear until The Wizard of Oz book (1900) and the subsequent movie (1939) were released.
 The character of the Wicked Witch of the West is known to wear a tall, pointed hat, and soon, our culture accepted it as being witchy wear.

 We often associate this shoe type with those who play 'tricks,' such as court jesters and elves.
 But, from the 14th to 16th centuries, pointy shoes were quite the popular fashion trend — before becoming controversial.
 The church eventually began to associate them with sex and sin, likely because of their phallic shape, and also thought they prevented people from being able to kneel while praying.
 They even became known as "Satan's Claws."